vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 .

-Neuss, following Majumdar, takes these as daṇd

-. as  that conclude a sentence.
+Neuss, following Majumdar, takes these as daṇḍas  that conclude a sentence.

 13 Neuss 2003, 543.
 The temple has a long history of reconstructions.
 Its architectural history has been investigated by Adam Hardy and Fiona Buckee.
 Buckee \( forthcoming\) concludes that the present octagonal shape of the temple may go back to a reconstruction, influenced by nearby Suri tombs, made in the 16th or 17th century.
 The present appearance of the temple is due to a ‘creative restauration’ made between 1913–1916.